Respect and Empathy, for those that protect our freedom.

 Thank you Gregg Spieth for your time in service and for being a man of faith and vision.

-God bless all fallen service men and women that have served to protect our freedom; rest in peace.
+God bless all fallen service men, women, and canines that have served to protect our freedom; rest in peace.

-Those still living with the visible and invisible pains of war, I respect you and empathize with your situation.
+Those still living with the visible and invisible pains of war, I respect you and empathize.
+It saddens me for war to still plague this planet.
+I pray man soon chooses peace, respect, and communication.

 If you wish to share your experiences please do.
 Often healing occurs as we share our weaknesses and embrace our life experiences rather than try to bury or hide them from others.